Account sharing is a violation of the Aion User Agreement and an account can be closed for it if it’s found to have been shared.

 You, as the account owner, are responsible for the security of your game account.
 Sharing your account information may lead to unintended consequences for your account that customer service agents may not be able to reverse.
 Further, if someone else who knows your account information provides it to someone else, support staff cannot intervene.

-The only time it is ever acceptable to allow someone other than the account owner to play the account is when the account owner’s son or daughter under the age of 18 is allowed to play, and then only when the owner is present.
+The only time it is ever acceptable to allow someone other than the account owner to play the account is when the account owner’s child under the age of 18 is allowed to play, and then only when the owner is present.

 To sum up: